Guilhermebit/spring-boot-api/README.md

 DELETE / - Delete data.
 ```
 # Database
-PostgreSQL was used as database for the project, and the migrations was managed using Flyway.
+PostgreSQL was used as database for the project, and the migrations was managed using Flyway.<br />
 Here you can download PostgreSQL: https://www.postgresql.org/download/